 It’s vital to balance these two factors to receive the maximum amount of possible membership subscriptions.
 If you can keep this association between you and a high level of knowledge, you will keep your members, too.

 2- Run Exciting Events and Offers

 If people know they can rub shoulders with industry experts and have fun, too, they’re likely to invest in a membership.
 It would be a good idea to form bonds with professionals so that your members can have access to them through you.

-For some online courses, member retention strategies encourage the member to take part in a subscription service, regularly paying to be part of a community and have access to resources like:
+For some online courses, member retention strategies encourage members to take part in a subscription service, regularly paying to be part of a membership community and have access to resources like:

 - Specialist content

 Your website must provide benefits or events unavailable elsewhere to keep consumers using your membership scheme.